 Despite being smaller than Gullfoss, I actually preferred the Barnaffoss falls.
 Gullfoss is one gigantic waterfall that makes you feel small when you look at it, whilst Barnaffoss is made up by lots of smaller waterfalls.
 It’s very impressive to see when you first arrive, since you walk up to a viewing platform that overlooks the river, where lots of small waterfalls trickle into it.
 The water comes out from the black side of the gorge, without a visible river as its source.
 This because the black rock is actually an old lava field, and the river is underground within the rocks, and only comes to light where the falls join the bigger river.
 For those that may not know that yet, I have a degree in Geography, I find things like underground rivers that become waterfalls over a lava field pretty cool (if you very loosely define the word cool).
 Similarly to Gullfoss there is a viewing path and platform that goes around the river and waterfall, so that you can admire it from different sides and the surrounding area.
 These were considerably less busy when we visited, probably because we got there around 6pm when most of the day tours have already left.
 I didn’t find it as crowded and touristy as the previous stops, although I know that this can be very different at earlier times of the day.

+Have you been to Iceland and the Golden Circle?
+How did you find it?
+Let me know in the comments below!
+I hope you found this 1-day summer itinerary to Iceland’s Golden Circle useful.
 If you’re planning a trip to Iceland, these are the main stops that every online guide or travel agent will tell you to visit.
 They are some of the most impressive, with the explosive geysers and the big waterfalls.
-The fact that they are touristy and somewhat busy doesn’t make them any less beautiful, although just bear in mind that you will have to deal with crowds when you visit them.
-Only you can decide whether this is something that puts you off the trip or not.
+The fact that they are touristy and somewhat busy doesn’t make them any less beautiful, although just bear in mind that you will have to deal with crowds when you visit them, especially in summer.
 However, if you want to see Iceland off the beaten track, come back next week where I will share with you Iceland’s Best Kept Secret!
-Have you been to Iceland and the Golden Circle?
-How did you find it?
-Let me know in the comments below!